The Citizens’ Tree Board actively encourages the planting, protecting, and maintaining of trees for long-term community benefit.

-- Increase community outreach and education regarding the value of trees, proper selection of trees, and correct methods for planting of and caring for trees
+- Increase community outreach and education regarding the value of trees, proper selection of trees, and correct methods for planting and caring for trees

 - Encourage active stewardship of the urban forest through partnering with community organizations, to include arboriculture in multiple aspects of the city